Jackrabbit Hoppy Wheat

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-2. Place 1 packet of each hop Citra, Apollo, and Mosaic into a hop sack tying it closed, then trim away excess material.
-Do this again for the second hopsack.
+2. Place ½ Packet of Citra, Mosaic, and Columbus Hops into a hop sack tying it closed, then trim

 9. Stir your wort mixture vigorously with your sanitized spoon or whisk.